 The 5-year average traffic-related pollutant concentrations were 27 µg/m3 for NOx (SD=20 µg/m3), 238 µg/m3 for CO (SD=106 µg/m3) and 0.85 µg/m3 for EC (SD=0.42 µg/m3) (Table 2).
 Figure 1 shows Spearman correlations between pollutants for 5-year average exposures.
 Traffic-related pollutants (NOx, CO, EC) were highly correlated in cases, controls and overall, ranging from correlations of 0.91 to 0.96.
 Otherwise, non-EC PM2.5 was most highly correlated with CO.
 O3 was negatively correlated with other pollutants.

 For 5-year average pollutant concentrations, we observed the largest overall association for the individual standard deviation increase in EC (11.5%; 95% CrI: -1.0%, 25.6%; 96.3% posterior probability of positive association per 0.42 µg/m3) (Figure 2).
 Standard deviation increases were associated with a decrease in odds of ALS diagnosis in NOx (-4.6%; 95% CrI: -18.1%, 8.9% per 20 µg/m3) and CO (-3.2%; 95% CrI: -14.4%, 10.0% per 106 µg/m3).
 The joint association was 2.3% (95% CrI: -3.3%, 7.7%), with an 77.8% posterior probability of a positive association.
 Finally, the average overall traffic association was null (-0.1%; 95% CrI: -17.4%, 20.8%).
 Non-EC PM2.5 was not associated with ALS diagnosis (0.7%; 95% CrI: -9.2%, 12.4%).
 1-year EC average exposure was associated with a significant increase in odds of ALS diagnosis (15.4%; 95% CrI: 1.6%, 25.6%) (Figure 2).
 10-year average exposure results were attenuated versions of the 1- and 5-year results.
-Single-pollutant models for each traffic-related pollutant adjusting for non-EC PM2.5 (eFigure 1) resulted in positive associations for each of EC, NOx, CO, with positive associations for non-EC PM2.5 in all but the model with EC.
+Single-pollutant models for each traffic-related pollutant adjusting for non-EC PM2.5 (eFigure 1; single traffic-related pollutant models D, E and F) resulted in positive associations for each of EC, NOx, CO, with positive associations for non-EC PM2.5 in all but the model with EC.
 Results from variations of the main model in the sensitivity analyses were robust to prior choices and inclusion of parish-level SES (eFigure 1).

 Discussion

-In the largest case-control study of ALS and traffic-related air pollution to date, we found that an increase in average concentrations of traffic-related pollutants was associated with an increase in odds of ALS diagnosis, though not significant at the 95% credible interval level, apart from EC for 1-year average SD increase.
+In the largest case-control study of ALS and traffic-related air pollution to date, we found that a joint increase in average concentrations of traffic-related pollutants was associated with an increase in odds of ALS diagnosis, though not significant at the 95% credible interval level, apart from EC for 1-year average SD increase.
 We found that EC had the largest-in-magnitude independent association with ALS diagnosis, while the non-significant associations with NOx and CO were negative and smaller in magnitude.

 Our results indicate that traffic-related pollutants, hazardous in many ways,9–21,40–42 may also be associated with ALS diagnosis.
 Our finding—that increases in EC, are potentially positively associated with ALS diagnosis—is plausible.
 A recent case-control study in the Netherlands reported that ultrafine particles, another traffic emissions-related surrogate, were associated with ALS diagnosis,38 while another based in Catalonia, Spain found ALS cases clustered around key road infrastructure.71 Although we did not find an association with non-EC PM2.5 in our study, our results are not directly comparable to those of the other studies, as our PM2.5 effect estimates capture the PM2.5 components not accounted for by other pollutants in the analysis.